wolfgames/phenotypes/slpn_to_json_following_tree_prompt.md

 PROCEDURE CONVERT_BRN_TO_JSON(CMD, CURRENT_PSG_UID, EVIDENCE_MAP, INTERMEDIATE_LIST, VALID_PASSAGE_UIDS, FALLBACK_PASSAGE_UID, VALID_EVIDENCE_UIDS, FALLBACK_EVIDENCE_UID, IS_NESTED_IN_BOT): JSON_OBJECT {
   -- Convert branch parameters
   VAR BRANCH_DESCRIPTION = CMD.params["bds"] || "Choose an option:";
-  VAR REPLAY_TYPE = "re-executable"; -- CRITICAL: Always use "re-executable" regardless of input VAR PRESENTATION = CMD.params["bpr"] || "option-list";
+  VAR REPLAY_TYPE = "re-executable"; -- CRITICAL: Always use "re-executable" regardless of input SLPN 'brp=' value.
+  VAR PRESENTATION = CMD.params["bpr"] || "option-list";

-  -- CRITICAL CHANGE: If branch is nested in a bot message, set integrationType to "ada" -- Otherwise use the value from SLPN or default to "blocking" VAR INTEGRATION_TYPE;
+  -- CRITICAL RULE: If the branch is nested within a BOT command (IS_NESTED_IN_BOT is true), -- the integrationType MUST be set to "ada", regardless of the 'bit=' value in the SLPN.
+  -- Otherwise (for standalone BRN commands), use the SLPN 'bit=' value or default to "blocking".
+  VAR INTEGRATION_TYPE;
   IF IS_NESTED_IN_BOT == true THEN {
-    INTEGRATION_TYPE = "ada";
-    LOG_INFO("Branch is nested in a BOT command, setting integrationType to 'ada'");
+    INTEGRATION_TYPE = "ada"; // Force 'ada' integration for branches inside bot messages LOG_INFO("Branch is nested in a BOT command, forcing integrationType to 'ada'");
   } ELSE {
-    INTEGRATION_TYPE = CMD.params["bit"] || "blocking";
+    INTEGRATION_TYPE = CMD.params["bit"] || "blocking"; // Use SLPN value or default for standalone branches
   }

   -- Parse branch options (BOP commands in "ops" parameter)